ittedev/jito/docs/Template.md

 ## Referential assignment operator `attr*="expression"`

-:::message alert
-This feature is a beta version.
+**NOTE:** This feature is a beta version.
 It is not guaranteed to work properly.
-::::: attribute

 When you write an attribute using `*=`, the attribute value is not evaluated as an expression, but is passed as a property that is evaluated by reference.
 In the example below, if you assign a value to the name property in a child component, value will be updated to the same value.